 What if I use this journal for music recommendations?

 Nah; too nebulous.
 Music is personal, and everyone has their own mosaic of artists, albums, and songs that make up their emotional identity.
-No one would know where to start—and I’d struggle to find time to sift through it.
+People would be overwhelmed by my request—and I’d struggle to sift through their answers.
 I also doubted I’d have the same personal connection to the majority of the music.

 So what if I asked everyone for one song?
 What if there was a question that everyone would have an answer to—and every answer would be different?